robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

    which podman
    ```

-   This will return the path to the podman app
+   This returns the path to the podman app

 3. `cd` to that directory